 The app will also collect complaints and data by defenders about threats to their environment.
 Avellaneda explains: ‘These will be systemized and forwarded to the right people, organizations and platforms.
 We hope this will enable us to quickly and easily collect demands from women defenders.’
 When necessary, the information will be forwarded to the UN Special Rapporteurs on human rights issues, through the special mechanisms of the Human Rights Commission.

 Access to new tools

-‘When designing the app, we took into account the specific needs of the defenders whom we work with in the field, to make sure it is easy to install and user-friendly,’ says Avellanda.
+‘When designing the app, we took into account the specific needs of the defenders whom we work with in the field, to make sure it is easy to install and user-friendly,’ says Avellaneda.

-Although most defenders mentioned that they do not have much experience with using apps, they were all very open to incorporating this new way of collecting and sharing knowledge.
-‘Being communicated’, ‘having access to new tools’ and ‘an application only for us’, are some of the phrases that emerged from the rounds of consultation that Fundación Plurales did with women defenders.
-‘We believe this initiative will be of great help to the defenders and their efforts to protect their territories and nature,’ Avellanda concludes.
+The women defenders were also positive about their first experiences with the app: ‘Having access to new tools’ and ‘an application only for us, which allows us to grow’, are some of the phrases that emerged from the rounds of consultation that Fundación Plurales did with women defenders.
+‘We believe this initiative will be of great help to the defenders and their efforts to protect their territories and nature,’ Avellaneda concludes.